 October, Breast Cancer Awareness Month, an annual month-long campaign to create awareness of the disease, is upon us.
 One of the most successful campaigns in support of medical research, funding and action, Breast Cancer Awareness highlights the importance of better overall health for women across the United States – well beyond breast health.
-As a multi-specialty medical and surgical practice offering Gastroenterology, Urology, Rheumatology, Internal Medicine, Dermatology, Pediatrics, Cardiology, Neurology, and Podiatry, Premier Medical Group of the Hudson Valley is working to take gender-specific diagnoses, treatment and care to a whole new level.
+As a multi-specialty medical and surgical practice offering Gastroenterology, Urology, Rheumatology, Internal Medicine, Gynecology, Dermatology, Pediatrics, Cardiology, Neurology, and Podiatry, Premier Medical Group of the Hudson Valley is working to take gender-specific diagnoses, treatment and care to a whole new level.

 As a population, women have significantly different medical needs than men.
 In a study reported by HealthDay, research found that “stress triggers different physical and mental reactions in women and men with heart disease” citing that “stress had a greater impact on blood pressure and heart rate in men, while women were more likely to experience decreased blood flow to the heart and increased clumping of blood cells associated with clot formation.
 Women also had a greater increase in negative emotions and a larger decline in positive emotions” while performing a variety of mentally stressful tasks.
 Heart disease is the leading cause of death for both men and women in the United States, but until recently, many symptoms and forms of treatment fell under guidelines specific to the male population, only.